The power and weakness of algorithms and how it determines your social media life

 Prepared in a standard format

-Social media tools are prepared in a standard format, which allows you to use it in many ways, but the layout and the options are determined by a third party and you cannot change it.
-In fact, would they decide to change or update the format, you might lose certain options.
-They also use an algorithm, which is a careful and clever step-by-step program, that determines what you should see, based on your behaviour.
+Social media tools are arranged in a standard form, which allows you to use it in many ways, but a third party determines the layout and the options and you cannot change it.
+In fact, would they decide to change or update the format, you might lose specific possibilities.
+They also use an algorithm, which is a careful and smart step-by-step program, that determines what you should see, based on your behaviour.

 Facebook Entertainment and Fun

 Let’s take Facebook.
 By the end of June 2017, Facebook had 2 billion monthly active users!
-It is the largest and most used social media network.
-First of all, you should remember that the general purpose of Facebook is basically for fun.
-We share pictures of our pets, family and interesting topics.
+It is the most extensive and most used social media network.
+First of all, you should remember that the general purpose of Facebook is primarily for fun.
+We share pictures of our pets, family and exciting topics.
 Most of us seem to be extremely happy.
-People have wonderful meals, they make pictures of it, colleagues musicians have wonderful gigs, they show you pictures of concert halls, they tag the last airport they are and some of them share vlogs.
+People have excellent meals; they take pictures of it, colleagues musicians have fantastic gigs, they show you pictures of concert halls, they tag the last airport they are and some of them share vlogs.
 It might be that you in the meantime, are spending too much time watching or even get addictive or worse, you start to feel depressed watching all those people happily passing by with their great life.

 How does algorithm work?